Faculty: Professor Higgins, dean; Professors S. Chen and Rosen, associate deans.

 Admission requirements: Graduate Management Admissions Test (GMAT) or Graduate Record Exam (GRE), a statement of purpose, application fee, a résumé, two letters of recommendation, and transcripts of all previous undergraduate or postbaccalaureate work are required.
 Work experience is valued.
 Applicants for whom English is not the native language are required to score 91 or above on the TOEFL (or 6.5 on the IELTS) and to meet the University minimum on each of the four sections of the TOEFL exam; see uri.edu/gsadmis/gs_apply_int.
 The GMAT or GRE score and undergraduate grade point average are not the sole criteria for admission.
 However, those with undergraduate grade point averages of less than B or those with less than 50th percentile scores on the GMAT or GRE have a low probability of admission.
 Applications from well-qualified individuals who can contribute to the cultural and ethnic diversity of the College of Business Administration and the University are welcome.
 Part-time M.B.A. applications are due June 30 for September admission, October 31 for January admission, and March 31 for summer admission.
 Full-time M.B.A. applications are due April 15 for early admission; final deadline of June 30 for September admission.

 Program requirements: The M.B.A. program curriculum has been updated to maintain a program that is current and relevant in the workplace.

 The one-year full-time M.B.A. program is a nonthesis program consisting of a 45-credit integrated curriculum.
 Students take day classes during the fall and spring semesters.
 During the summer, they complete their program by participating in an internship or elective course work.
-Completed application packages must be received by April 15 for U.S. residents and February 15 for international applicants; applications received after that date are reviewed on a space-available basis.
+Completed application packages must be received by April 15 (early decision) with a final deadline of June 30 for U.S. residents and February 15 for international applicants; applications received after that date are reviewed on a space-available basis.

 Doctor of Philosophy